Public health practitioner apprentices

 In a nutshell

-All applicants must complete the Population Health Fellowship Pre-Screening Form before submitting their application through the admission portal.
+All applicants must complete the Applied Population Health Programme Pre-Screening Form before submitting their application through the admission portal.

-This PgCert comprises of two modules at level 7: Principles of Public Health and Applied Public Health.
-It will facilitate health and social care professionals’ opportunities to develop a specific area of understanding in relation to population health.
-These two long thin modules will provide a framework for off the job learning and skill development.
+This postgraduate certificate comprises of two modules at level 7: Principles of Public Health and Applied Public Health.
+It will provide opportunities for health and social care professionals to develop a specific area of understanding in relation to population health.
+These two modules will provide a framework for off-the-job learning and skill development.

-Population health is an approach aimed at improving the health of an entire population and reducing health inequalities, by applying effective interventions throughout the delivery of health and associated care.
-It is about optimally using the resources we have to improve the physical, mental, and social wellbeing of the whole population.
+Population health is an approach aimed at improving the health of populations and reducing health inequalities, by applying effective interventions throughout the delivery of health and associated care.
+It is about the optimal use of resources to improve the physical, mental, and social wellbeing of the whole population.
 It includes action to reduce the occurrence of ill-health, including addressing wider determinants of health, and requires working with communities and partner agencies.

-The need for more population health action has been highlighted in the NHS Long term workforce Plan.
+The need for more population health action has been highlighted in the NHS Long-Term Plan (2019) and The Future Doctor Programme (2020).
 As such this programme provides health and social care professionals with a chance to invest in their continuing professional development, with the aim of driving improvement in population health across all elements of the NHS and social care.

 You will: